sass/sass-site/source/documentation/modules/index.md

 {% endfunction %}

 {% function 'if($condition, $if-true, $if-false)' %}
-  {% markdown %}
   Returns `$if-true` if `$condition` is [truthy][], and `$if-false` otherwise.

   This function is special in that it doesn't even evaluate the argument that isn't returned, so it's safe to call even if the unused argument would throw an error.

   [truthy]: /documentation/at-rules/control/if#truthiness-and-falsiness
-  {% endmarkdown %}

   {% codeExample 'debug', false %}
     @debug if(true, 10px, 15px); // 10px